Swiss Federal Supreme Court’s case law in international and domestic arbitration : case law summary

-Fabrice’s experience includes participation in over 50 commercial and sports disputes, whether as counsel or arbitrator, under various rules, such as ICC, UNCITRAL, LCIA, Swiss Rules and the CAS Code.
+Fabrice’s experience includes participation in over 50 commercial and sports disputes, whether as counsel or arbitrator, under various rules, such as ICC, UNCITRAL, LCIA, Swiss Rules and the CAS Code or ad hoc arbitration.

-With respect to commercial disputes, he has expertise in various fields of business, such as oil and gas, other natural resources, international sales of goods, share and purchase agreements, shareholders’ agreements, construction and infrastructure, joint ventures and consortia agreements, and service agreements, among others.
+With respect to commercial disputes, he has expertise in various fields of business, such as oil and gas, other natural resources, international sales of goods, distribution contracts, share and purchase agreements, shareholders’ agreements, construction and infrastructure, joint ventures and consortia agreements as well as service agreements, including in information and communication technologies.

 In sports disputes, he regularly appears as counsel before CAS representing athletes, clubs and sports federations.
 He has been involved in high-stake disputes during the last decade.